iSOLveIT/mkdocs-gen/docs/controller/python-mates-controller.md

     If a debug file is specified, it should be opened using either 'w+' or 'r+' before running the begin() function of this library.

 ## Methods

+This section serves to provide brief discussion about the methods that can be used with a [MatesController](#constructors) instance.

 ### begin(baudrate)